John M. Allegro

 John Marco Allegro (17 February 1923 – 17 February 1988) was an English archaeologist and Dead Sea Scrolls scholar.
 He was a populariser of the Dead Sea Scrolls through his books and radio broadcasts.
 He was the editor of some of the most famous and controversial scrolls published, the pesharim.
 A number of Allegro's later books, including The Sacred Mushroom and the Cross, brought him both popular fame and notoriety, and also complicated his career.
-Married with two children, he died of a heart attack on his 65th birthday in 1988.